offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 [23, 12, 22, 8 , 0 , 15]
 [22, 14, 20, 12, 15, 0 ]
 ```

-TODO: SEE IF YOU CAN GET TABLE SIZE DOWN IN WIDTH + SIMPLIFY LATEX DOWN IN WIDTH + GO OVER THIS SECTION AGAIN AND MAKE SURE ITS OKAY + FINISH UP NEIGHBOUR JOINING PHYLOGENY SECTION

-TODO: SEE IF YOU CAN GET TABLE SIZE DOWN IN WIDTH + SIMPLIFY LATEX DOWN IN WIDTH + GO OVER THIS SECTION AGAIN AND MAKE SURE ITS OKAY + FINISH UP NEIGHBOUR JOINING PHYLOGENY SECTION

-TODO: SEE IF YOU CAN GET TABLE SIZE DOWN IN WIDTH + SIMPLIFY LATEX DOWN IN WIDTH + GO OVER THIS SECTION AGAIN AND MAKE SURE ITS OKAY + FINISH UP NEIGHBOUR JOINING PHYLOGENY SECTION

-TODO: SEE IF YOU CAN GET TABLE SIZE DOWN IN WIDTH + SIMPLIFY LATEX DOWN IN WIDTH + GO OVER THIS SECTION AGAIN AND MAKE SURE ITS OKAY + FINISH UP NEIGHBOUR JOINING PHYLOGENY SECTION

-TODO: SEE IF YOU CAN GET TABLE SIZE DOWN IN WIDTH + SIMPLIFY LATEX DOWN IN WIDTH + GO OVER THIS SECTION AGAIN AND MAKE SURE ITS OKAY + FINISH UP NEIGHBOUR JOINING PHYLOGENY SECTION

-TODO: SEE IF YOU CAN GET TABLE SIZE DOWN IN WIDTH + SIMPLIFY LATEX DOWN IN WIDTH + GO OVER THIS SECTION AGAIN AND MAKE SURE ITS OKAY + FINISH UP NEIGHBOUR JOINING PHYLOGENY SECTION

-TODO: SEE IF YOU CAN GET TABLE SIZE DOWN IN WIDTH + SIMPLIFY LATEX DOWN IN WIDTH + GO OVER THIS SECTION AGAIN AND MAKE SURE ITS OKAY + FINISH UP NEIGHBOUR JOINING PHYLOGENY SECTION

-TODO: SEE IF YOU CAN GET TABLE SIZE DOWN IN WIDTH + SIMPLIFY LATEX DOWN IN WIDTH + GO OVER THIS SECTION AGAIN AND MAKE SURE ITS OKAY + FINISH UP NEIGHBOUR JOINING PHYLOGENY SECTION

-TODO: SEE IF YOU CAN GET TABLE SIZE DOWN IN WIDTH + SIMPLIFY LATEX DOWN IN WIDTH + GO OVER THIS SECTION AGAIN AND MAKE SURE ITS OKAY + FINISH UP NEIGHBOUR JOINING PHYLOGENY SECTION

-TODO: SEE IF YOU CAN GET TABLE SIZE DOWN IN WIDTH + SIMPLIFY LATEX DOWN IN WIDTH + GO OVER THIS SECTION AGAIN AND MAKE SURE ITS OKAY + FINISH UP NEIGHBOUR JOINING PHYLOGENY SECTION

-TODO: SEE IF YOU CAN GET TABLE SIZE DOWN IN WIDTH + SIMPLIFY LATEX DOWN IN WIDTH + GO OVER THIS SECTION AGAIN AND MAKE SURE ITS OKAY + FINISH UP NEIGHBOUR JOINING PHYLOGENY SECTION

-TODO: SEE IF YOU CAN GET TABLE SIZE DOWN IN WIDTH + SIMPLIFY LATEX DOWN IN WIDTH + GO OVER THIS SECTION AGAIN AND MAKE SURE ITS OKAY + FINISH UP NEIGHBOUR JOINING PHYLOGENY SECTION

-TODO: SEE IF YOU CAN GET TABLE SIZE DOWN IN WIDTH + SIMPLIFY LATEX DOWN IN WIDTH + GO OVER THIS SECTION AGAIN AND MAKE SURE ITS OKAY + FINISH UP NEIGHBOUR JOINING PHYLOGENY SECTION

-TODO: SEE IF YOU CAN GET TABLE SIZE DOWN IN WIDTH + SIMPLIFY LATEX DOWN IN WIDTH + GO OVER THIS SECTION AGAIN AND MAKE SURE ITS OKAY + FINISH UP NEIGHBOUR JOINING PHYLOGENY SECTION

-TODO: SEE IF YOU CAN GET TABLE SIZE DOWN IN WIDTH + SIMPLIFY LATEX DOWN IN WIDTH + GO OVER THIS SECTION AGAIN AND MAKE SURE ITS OKAY + FINISH UP NEIGHBOUR JOINING PHYLOGENY SECTION

-TODO: SEE IF YOU CAN GET TABLE SIZE DOWN IN WIDTH + SIMPLIFY LATEX DOWN IN WIDTH + GO OVER THIS SECTION AGAIN AND MAKE SURE ITS OKAY + FINISH UP NEIGHBOUR JOINING PHYLOGENY SECTION

-TODO: SEE IF YOU CAN GET TABLE SIZE DOWN IN WIDTH + SIMPLIFY LATEX DOWN IN WIDTH + GO OVER THIS SECTION AGAIN AND MAKE SURE ITS OKAY + FINISH UP NEIGHBOUR JOINING PHYLOGENY SECTION

-TODO: SEE IF YOU CAN GET TABLE SIZE DOWN IN WIDTH + SIMPLIFY LATEX DOWN IN WIDTH + GO OVER THIS SECTION AGAIN AND MAKE SURE ITS OKAY + FINISH UP NEIGHBOUR JOINING PHYLOGENY SECTION

-TODO: SEE IF YOU CAN GET TABLE SIZE DOWN IN WIDTH + SIMPLIFY LATEX DOWN IN WIDTH + GO OVER THIS SECTION AGAIN AND MAKE SURE ITS OKAY + FINISH UP NEIGHBOUR JOINING PHYLOGENY SECTION

-TODO: SEE IF YOU CAN GET TABLE SIZE DOWN IN WIDTH + SIMPLIFY LATEX DOWN IN WIDTH + GO OVER THIS SECTION AGAIN AND MAKE SURE ITS OKAY + FINISH UP NEIGHBOUR JOINING PHYLOGENY SECTION

-TODO: SEE IF YOU CAN GET TABLE SIZE DOWN IN WIDTH + SIMPLIFY LATEX DOWN IN WIDTH + GO OVER THIS SECTION AGAIN AND MAKE SURE ITS OKAY + FINISH UP NEIGHBOUR JOINING PHYLOGENY SECTION

-TODO: SEE IF YOU CAN GET TABLE SIZE DOWN IN WIDTH + SIMPLIFY LATEX DOWN IN WIDTH + GO OVER THIS SECTION AGAIN AND MAKE SURE ITS OKAY + FINISH UP NEIGHBOUR JOINING PHYLOGENY SECTION

-TODO: SEE IF YOU CAN GET TABLE SIZE DOWN IN WIDTH + SIMPLIFY LATEX DOWN IN WIDTH + GO OVER THIS SECTION AGAIN AND MAKE SURE ITS OKAY + FINISH UP NEIGHBOUR JOINING PHYLOGENY SECTION

-TODO: SEE IF YOU CAN GET TABLE SIZE DOWN IN WIDTH + SIMPLIFY LATEX DOWN IN WIDTH + GO OVER THIS SECTION AGAIN AND MAKE SURE ITS OKAY + FINISH UP NEIGHBOUR JOINING PHYLOGENY SECTION

-TODO: SEE IF YOU CAN GET TABLE SIZE DOWN IN WIDTH + SIMPLIFY LATEX DOWN IN WIDTH + GO OVER THIS SECTION AGAIN AND MAKE SURE ITS OKAY + FINISH UP NEIGHBOUR JOINING PHYLOGENY SECTION

-TODO: SEE IF YOU CAN GET TABLE SIZE DOWN IN WIDTH + SIMPLIFY LATEX DOWN IN WIDTH + GO OVER THIS SECTION AGAIN AND MAKE SURE ITS OKAY + FINISH UP NEIGHBOUR JOINING PHYLOGENY SECTION

-TODO: SEE IF YOU CAN GET TABLE SIZE DOWN IN WIDTH + SIMPLIFY LATEX DOWN IN WIDTH + GO OVER THIS SECTION AGAIN AND MAKE SURE ITS OKAY + FINISH UP NEIGHBOUR JOINING PHYLOGENY SECTION

-TODO: SEE IF YOU CAN GET TABLE SIZE DOWN IN WIDTH + SIMPLIFY LATEX DOWN IN WIDTH + GO OVER THIS SECTION AGAIN AND MAKE SURE ITS OKAY + FINISH UP NEIGHBOUR JOINING PHYLOGENY SECTION

-TODO: SEE IF YOU CAN GET TABLE SIZE DOWN IN WIDTH + SIMPLIFY LATEX DOWN IN WIDTH + GO OVER THIS SECTION AGAIN AND MAKE SURE ITS OKAY + FINISH UP NEIGHBOUR JOINING PHYLOGENY SECTION

-TODO: SEE IF YOU CAN GET TABLE SIZE DOWN IN WIDTH + SIMPLIFY LATEX DOWN IN WIDTH + GO OVER THIS SECTION AGAIN AND MAKE SURE ITS OKAY + FINISH UP NEIGHBOUR JOINING PHYLOGENY SECTION

 ### Distance Matrix to Tree